dart-lang/language/working/macros/feature-specification.md

 There is an exception to this rule, which is that macros are always allowed to override declarations from their super types, and that is not considered to be a violation of this rule.

-Macros similarly cannot introduce declarations that directly conflict with existing declarations in the same library.
-These rules are the same as if the code were hand written.

 ## Limitations